 The OSPAR maritime area is a mature oil and gas production province, although total production has been steadily falling since its peak in 1999.
 OSPAR Contracting Parties with an offshore oil and gas industry include: Denmark, Germany, Ireland, the Netherlands, Norway, Spain and the United Kingdom.

-Since 1998 the dumping, and leaving wholly or partly in place, of disused offshore installations is prohibited within the OSPAR maritime area under OSPAR Decision 98/3 on the Disposal of Disused Offshore Installations.
+Since 1998, the dumping, and leaving wholly or partly in place, of disused offshore installations within the OSPAR maritime area is prohibited under OSPAR Decision 98/3 on the Disposal of Disused Offshore Installations.
 However, following assessment, the competent authority of the relevant Contracting Party may give permission to leave installations or parts of installations in place in the case of: